felleslosninger/docs/_docs/Maskinporten/maskinporten_func_european_eseals.md

 ## Information to European organizations

 Maskinporten is an Oauth2 Authorization Server used by Norwegian Public Sector agencies to perform access control for machine-to-machine communication towards their APIs.
+See [more about Maskinporten here](maskinporten_summary).

 A European organization is termed a **consumer** of those APIs.
 In technical terms, the software system operated by the consumer is an [Oauth2 **client**](https://datatracker.ietf.org/doc/html/rfc6749#section-1.1).